opencast/opencast.github.io/community.md

 {% include fullsizebox.html
 title="Communication"
-description="Find out how to get in contact with the project to get support from the community or even get involved in the project.
+description="Find out how to contact the project, how to get support from the community, and how to get involved in the project.
 [Read more...](communication)" image="assets/img/communication_03.png" linkurl="communication" align="right"